 Earlier this year, a joint venture between Plant & Food Research, Pic’s Peanut Butter, and Northland farmers with funding support from the Ministry for Primary Industries’ Sustainable Food and Fibre Futures fund yielded 20kg of Hi Oleic peanuts.

 “We managed to get four jars of Peanut Butter from this first Northland crop,” says Pic’s Peanut Butter founder Pic Picot.

-Where are the four jars going?
+Where did the four jars go?